Digital Nomad Life in Korea

 What do people find most challenging about the culture in Korea?

 "Expats in Korea often find the language barrier to be one of the most challenging aspects of the local culture.
 Additionally, the country's strong emphasis on hierarchy and respect for elders can be difficult for expats to adjust to.
 Furthermore, the country's conservative attitude towards dating and relationships can be a source of frustration for expats who are used to more liberal attitudes in their home countries.
-Finally, the country's strict laws and regulations can be difficult for expats to navigate, especially when it comes to obtaining visas and other legal documents," said one person in Korea.
+Finally, the country's strict laws and regulations can be difficult for expats to navigate, especially when it comes to obtaining visas and other legal documents," remarked one member in Korea.

 What residency documents or visas did I need if I will be in Korea for a while?

 "If you plan to stay in Korea for a while, you will need to obtain a valid visa.
 Depending on the purpose of your stay, you may need to apply for a long-term visa such as a student visa, a work visa, or a family visa.
 You will also need to provide supporting documents such as a valid passport, proof of financial stability, and a valid health certificate.
-Additionally, you may need to provide additional documents such as a criminal background check or a letter of invitation from a Korean resident," said one person in Korea.
+Additionally, you may need to provide additional documents such as a criminal background check or a letter of invitation from a Korean resident," remarked one member in Korea.

 Get Quote